nfabacus/express-api-server-boilerplate/README.md

 ### Create models for mongoDB using mongoose
   For example, user.js
+  *** Make sure to install and use bcrypt for password encryption.

 ### Add validation to user inputs in your controller (e.g. authentication)
   1. Install express-validator